nessuhessu/stockman/README.md

 ## stockman
 ----------

 Stokmän is AI software which predicts S&P 500 index close prices.
-This project was found 13.1.2021 21:00 Finnish time at www.komentokeskus.com.
 Do not take this too seriously.
 This project is meant for learning and fun.
 The program is written in Go and Python.
 Go part is used for user interface to implement HTML server.
 Python is used for AI.

 ## How to compile and Run this application